 Build confidence in managing and reducing panic attacks

-Panic disorder is characterized by unexpected panic attacks and the ongoing fear of having more attacks.
-It often results in avoidance of preferred or daily activities such as driving or going to a public place - which means it has a deep impact on functioning.
+You’ll recognize panic disorder by unexpected panic attacks and the ongoing fear of having more attacks.
+You might avoid preferred or daily activities such as driving or going to a public place - which often has a heavy impact on daily functioning and life enjoyment.
+Whether you’ve had one panic attack or more, or fear fainting, loss of control, or heart attack, the physical sensations of a panic attack can be alarming!

 Panic disorder is best treated with exposure therapy, which helps you gradually learn that you can tolerate the physical sensations and uncertainty of a panic attack.
 The most effective treatment also focuses on internal resources, such as developing a sense of capability in handling what comes, and may also include talk therapy to address how panic disorder has impacted your sense of self and ways of being.